mjbradvica/ChainStrategy/README.md

 }
 ```

-Create a profile for a chain that inherits the ChainProfile class.
+Create a profile for a chain that inherits the ChainProfile of type T where T is your request object class.
 Add steps in the constructor.

 ```csharp
 public class MyProfile : ChainProfile<MyChainRequest>